Appointment with Heaven

 Waseem was not going to have it easy finding the cradle of his story by getting to where his grandparents had been born.
 Overall, he possessed rather little knowledge about the place.
 However, the moment he met Sameer, he felt a lot more optimistic about his expedition.
 Waseem was about twenty years old while Sameer was already in his thirties.

 In the old days, the city of Blida had been notorious for its abundance of roses.
 Therefore, all Sameer had to do was advise Waseem to ask perfumers about the origin of their best roses.
 His journey started in the streets of Paris.
 He devoted himself to inquiring about the origin of those roses and flowers from which the best perfumes were extracted until he knocked on the door of a perfumer who offered him a deal: if Waseem would work for the perfumer nonstop over the course of a whole month, then at the end of the month, the perfumer would, in return, take Waseem to the city he was so bent on reaching.
-He agreed ...Read more
+He ...Read more

 The Drowned Breaths